 - Maintaining a visual or physical proximity to the victim.

 - Approaching or confronting the victim.

-- Contacting the victim by telephone or other means repeatedly, whether or not the contact is acknowledged.
+- Contacting the victim by telephone or other means repeatedly, whether or not the

 - Placing an object on or delivering an object to property owned, leased or occupied by the victim.